Stage 15 - Stone Crossing Station to Dartford Station (6.75 miles)

 You can now look out for tiles on the ground which are also direction markers for the Darent Valley Path.

 Once across Mill Pond Road, turn right along the pavement and over the River Darent.
 Immediately over, turn left onto a footpath next to the river and under the railway.
-Soon to a footbridge over the river.
+Then soon under a footbridge over the river.

 Just past the footbridge, climb the